tudelft-iv/view-of-delft-prediction-devkit/README.md

 ## Changelog
+- [2024-11-20] Launched the View-of-Delft Prediction leaderboard.
+- [2024-11-15] Released a version of the development kit for Python 3.8.
-[2024-09-11] Released the View-of-Delft Prediction dataset and development kit.
+- [2024-09-11] Released the View-of-Delft Prediction dataset and development kit.

 ## Devkit setup
 The devkit is tested for Python 3.6 and 3.7.